batonius/batonius.github.io/content/posts/ray-ten/index.md

     ja       .LBB1_6
     ; This goes on for 70+ lines
 ```
-Thanks to a very smart loop unrolling by the compiler, we have 15 comparisons (`vucomiss`) and 15 branching (the `j*`) instructions, each ready to mess with the branch predictor.
+Thanks to loop unrolling by the compiler, we have 15 comparisons (`vucomiss`) and 15 branching (the `j*`) instructions, each ready to mess with the branch predictor.
 You can see by the `ss` suffix that the instructions treat each vector register as a `s`calar `s`ingle-percision value, meaning we've lost all the benefits of SIMD.

 The solution to make branching in SIMD code efficient is very simple - just have no branches, write code linearly, with no `if`s.